-Simple Network Management Protocol (SNMP) allows you to monitor different Dolby CP950/CP950A operational functions.
-However, you cannot use Simple Network Management Protocol (SNMP) to change settings or configurations.
+Simple Network Management Protocol (SNMP) allows you to remotely monitor different Dolby CP950/ CP950A operational functions and overall health of the device.
+However, you cannot use SNMP to change settings or configurations.
 You can download a SNMP.zip file by clicking downloads in the web client navigation bar.